 MP for Filton and Bradley Stoke

-Claire Hazelgrove is the Labour (Co-op) MP for Filton and Bradley Stoke, elected on 4 July 2024.
-She has served on committees including the Water (Special Measures) Bill [HL], the Foreign Affairs Committee, and the Renters’ Rights Bill committee, reflecting involvement in housing and international affairs.
+Claire Hazelgrove is the Labour (Co-op) MP for Filton and Bradley Stoke, elected in 2024.
+She serves as a backbench MP and has sat on committees including the Water (Special Measures) Bill [HL], the Foreign Affairs Committee, and the Renters’ Rights Bill.

 Declared four financial interests: three miscellaneous entries and one entry for gifts, benefits and hospitality from UK sources.